kalvn/Shaarli-Material/README.md

     }
 }
 ```

+### Custom Open Graph image
+[Open Graph](https://ogp.me/#metadata) is a protocol that enables web site developers to attach rich metadata that will be used when sharing a link on social medias for example.

+Shaarli Material supports adding a custom image that will be used by default when no image is attached to a shared link.

+To add yours, create a PNG image and save it as `tpl/material/opengraph.png`.

+### Custom CSS
+You can add your own CSS rules in file `data/user.css`.
+You'll find an example that shows how to change the whole theme color in `user.example.css`.

 ## Add custom resources
 If you want to add your custom scripts or styles (for example analytics script), you must create a new template named `extra.html` in the *material* folder.